marvinO1/any2logitec/readme.txt

 The "Jekins to Gamepad" project for NCA Code Camp 2013.
 Actually we want to display any 4 line information on the pad.
 Jekins would only be one source.

-The whole thing should be language independent.
+The whole solution should be language independent.
 So any device that can produce a 4 line file can act as a message producer.

 We implemented a little messaging application which can send information to the display as receiving messages from the buttons.
 Doing this we defined a simple protocol and implemented a file based version.

-   ${windowsUser}/.logitec/inbound is the folder where we can place messages which then get displayed by the pad.
+   %LOGITEC_DISPLAY_FOLDER_ROOT%/inbound is the folder where we can place messages which then get displayed by the pad.
 Each message producer uses its unique feed name to produce files, for instance

       jenkins.10.0.messages
       tagi.10.0.messages